-Why a motorhome or campervan instead of a caravan?
+Buying a campervan or motorhome - instead of a caravan

-What’s the difference between a motorhome and campervan?
+What’s the difference between buying a motorhome and campervan?

 It’s the difference between a ship and a boat - size and performance.
 Motorhomes, generally, are larger and offer more facilities – a bathroom/shower and toilet, better equipped kitchen facilities and more sleeping accommodation, and the driver’s compartment separate from the living area.